adlandav/cm163-Labs/README.md

 # The left cube is made is made using a meshPhong material provided by THREE.JS
 # The second from the left is a combination of the previous material and a height map
 # The next cube is an mixing between 2 colors (orange and yeallow)
-# The last cube gives a color to each vertex of the cube based on their position and interpolates
+# The last cube gives a color to each vertex of the cube based on their position and interpolates in between them
-# in between them.